-Cloud BigTable is a distributed storage system used in Google, it can be classified as a non-relational database system.
+Cloud BigTable is a distributed storage system used in Google.
 BigTable is designed mainly for scalability.
-It typically works on petabytes of data spread across thousands of machines.

 BigTable was among the early attempts Google made to manage big data.
 Jeffrey Dean and Sanjay Ghemawat were involved in it.
 It is one of the three components Google built for managing big data (the other two are Google File System and MapReduce).